 UBUS Community Transport Service: This scheme, supported by WCC and Stratford Town Trust, provides transport services for residents of any age living within the district who are "stuck for transport" to get to destinations on weekdays between 9.15 and 14.30.
-The scheme is established between SDC and WCC with VASA (Volunteering Action Stratford District).
+The scheme is established between SDC and WCC with a) A genuine need for local transport.

+VASA (Volunteering Action Stratford District).
 The service is provided through four vehicles adapted to meet the needs of disabled and older, less mobile passengers.